dcotfr/ktest/README.md

   sha1    ("SampleString")                       "ac7fc7261c573830...f20bf0d74d1443cd"  Returns the SHA-1 hash of the string parameter. sha256  ("SampleString")                       "77b12c9c6213a05f...8b2c34769ec4fc20"  Returns the SHA-256 hash of the string parameter. sha512  ("SampleString")                       "aee8e20df4b3ce73...e7e03c6fcda75961"  Returns the SHA-512 hash of the string parameter.
+ HEX:
+  hex2int ("7fff")                               32767                                  Returns the integer value of an hexadecimal string. int2hex (32767)                                "7fff"                                 Returns the hexadecimal representation of number.
  LOG:
   debug   (2+3)                                  5                                      Logs the concatenation of evaluated expression(s) as DEBUG output. error   ("Failed")                             Failed                                 Logs the concatenation of evaluated expression(s) as ERROR output.